Emmyme/ai-impact-tracker/README.md

 # AI Impact Tracker 🌱

-A simple CLI tool to track the environmental impact of your AI training runs, with an optional dashboard for visualizing trends and analytics.
+A simple CLI tool to track the environmental impact of your local AI training runs, with an optional dashboard for visualizing trends and analytics.

 ![AI Impact Tracker Dashboard](./assets/image.png)